proxmox/proxmox-backup/docs/installation.rst

 The disk image (ISO file) provided by Proxmox includes a complete Debian system ("buster" for version 1.x) as well as all necessary packages for the `Proxmox Backup`_ server.

-The installer will guide you through the setup process and allows you to partition the local disk(s), apply basic system configurations (e.g. timezone, language, network), and installs all required packages.
+The installer will guide you through the setup process and allow you to partition the local disk(s), apply basic system configurations (e.g. timezone, language, network), and install all required packages.
 The provided ISO will get you started in just a few minutes, and is the recommended method for new and existing users.